LamboLlama/Contracts/README.md

 - **Time-based Vesting**: Tokens are gradually released over time.
 Vesting is linear and the vesting time is 12 months

+### 5. **Airdrop Zerion Contract**

+The airdrop contract for zerion facilitates the distribution of LLL tokens to eligible users.
+It allows:

+- **Airdrop Claim**: Users can claim their airdrop directly through the contract.

 ## How to Use

 1. **Clone the Repository**: